zkoss/zk-mvvm-book/data_binding/validator.md

 --------------------------------------------
 If you want to validate a property according to another property's value in form binding, you would have to apply a validator to the `form` attribute instead of an input component that will bind to a middle object's property.
 Then you can get all properties from validation context.

-The following is an example that demonstrates the same shipping date validator but used in the context of form binding.
+The following is an example that demonstrates the same shipping date validator but used in the context of form-binding.

-#### Using validator in form binding
+#### Using validator in form-binding
 ```xml
 ...
 <toolbar>